Why am I receiving a violation or noncompliance notice? How does it impact me?

 Is someone allowed to live with me without being on the lease?

-No. All residents living in the community longer than 10 days must be approved through the screening process and sign onto the rental agreement.
+No. All people staying in the community longer than 10 days as a guest must be approved through the screening process and sign onto the rental agreement.
 Failure to do so results in a lease violation that appears on the resident’s rental history.

 I have roommates and I know all CHNW leases are “joint responsibility”.
 How does this impact us?